archon-linux/archon-iso/README.md

 `./build.sh --clear` will clear the pacman cache and download the latest packages.
 Build with this flag after any sort of update on your build system.

-If you plan to use Archon Linux as your daily driver, which you really should not so far, best would be to fork the [archon-dotfiles](https://github.com/archon-linux/archon-dotfiles) repository and edit `get_dotfiles.sh` to match your repository `git_url` at the top of the file.
+If you plan to use Archon Linux as your daily driver, which you really should not so far, best would be to use the [archon-dotfiles](https://github.com/archon-linux/archon-dotfiles) repository as a template on github, not a fork, as you want to be able to make it private.

+Now edit `get_dotfiles.sh` to match your repository `git_url` at the top of the file.
 Delete the current `dotfiles` directory if you already built once and run `./build.sh` again.
 You may also want to use your local repository folder when developing, check the comments in `archiso/pacman.conf`

 More information in the #[dotfiles](#dotfiles) section.